Real Case: The best approach on hiring a nearshore IT team by a Dutch bespoke insurance company

-The next step is contacting the shortlisted companies through email.
+The next step was to contact the shortlisted companies through email.
 Those who replied and showed interest were asked for an introductory Skype call.
-Through such a video call you can see and feel the people on the other end.
-Nonverbal communication is essential and seeing your potential partner enables you to make a more educated decision about their credibility.
-During the call basic info was gathered, such as how big the company is, what the expertise and availability of talent is, company culture values and contact for potential reference was requested.
-Then the referrers were contacted.
-All the info here was gathered again by an employee, without the engagement of the key decision makers.
+Through such a video call, you can see and feel the people on the other end.
+Nonverbal communication is essential, and seeing your potential partner enables you to make a more educated decision about their credibility.
+During the call, they gathered basic info, such as company size, expertise, talent availability and culture.
+At the end of the call, they asked for references, which they’d later contact.

-Afterwards you should schedule a second call where the technical, process and delivery expertise would be tested.
+Afterward, you should schedule a second call to test the technical, process and delivery expertise.
 The interviewed company has to present code they have written on previous projects, showcase any related industry domain knowledge and prove their skills in process management and agile methodologies like Scrum.
 The technical call could last up to 2 hours.
 You can dive deep into architectural knowledge, high level design, testing, database skills, etc. At the end, you must know whether these are the people that can do the work based on their technical skills.

-After the second call, the list was shortened to 3 companies in 3 different countries and visit arrangements were scheduled.
-The purpose of the visit was to meet in person with the management and the team to feel the vibe of the potential partner – bonding in person.
-To emotionally connect is really important not only in marriages but also in building business partnerships.
-Why?
-Because if you bond emotionally you create trust, security and it boost the overall mood.
-Once the face-to-face meeting was a fact, the day consisted of a long meeting with the management, then with the potential development team and shorter meetings with each team member.
+After the second call, the list was shortened to 3 companies in 3 different countries and Paston scheduled visit arrangements.
+The purpose of the visit was to meet management and the team, feel the vibe of the potential partner and bond in person.
+Emotional connection is vital in business partnerships.
+It creates trust and security, and boosts the overall mood.
+Once the face-to-face meeting was a fact, the day passed in a long meeting with the management, then with the potential development team, followed by shorter meetings with each team member.

-At the end a custom software development company from Sofia, Bulgaria was picked even though the offered rates were higher than the rest.
-It was the bond, the better tech expertise and the delivery process that won the Netherlands company.
-There is a proverb saying “I’m not rich enough to buy cheap things” and for building long lasting partnership this is completely true.
-If you’re for the long run, quality and building a relationship is way more important than money.
-You’ll spend your time almost every day with these “new” people and you’ll depend on their expertise to build a product that will bring revenue.
+In the end, they chose Dreamix, even though our rates were higher than the rest.
+It was the bond, superior tech expertise and optimized delivery process that won Paston over.
+There’s a proverb saying “I’m not rich enough to buy cheap goods” and when it comes to building long-lasting partnerships, it holds true.
+If you’re in it for the long run, quality and building a relationship is way more important than money.
+You’ll spend almost every day with these new people and depend on their expertise to build a product that will bring revenue.

-To ensure quality, the initial contract was with a three months trial period during which Paston could terminate it with a day notice.
+To ensure quality, the initial contract had a three months trial period, during which Paston could terminate it with a day notice.
 Having such a contract is better for both parties as they both get to explore whether the partnership fits their individual needs.

 In summary, the steps are:

-- Introductory call with an ask for references
+- Set up an introductory call and ask for references

-- Second call about what is expected and deep dive into the delivery expertise of the potential partner
+- Second call about expectations, deep dive into the delivery expertise of the potential partner

 - Onsite visit